Baylex/Citibike/README.md

 Mod 14: NYC Citibike with Tableau

 ## Overview of the statistical analysis:
-Reviewing data for Citibike data from NYC looking at geographical data, data disgrageated by user types and genders to determine if it would be a good investment for Des Moines.
+Reviewing data for Citibike data from NYC looking at geographical data, data disaggregated by user types and genders to determine if it would be a good investment for Des Moines.

 ## Key Skills:
 1. Import data into Tableau.